-One of challenges of optical heart rate tracking is dealing with so called motion artefacts.
-If you’re sitting still, the measurements contain very few motion artefacts but if you’re moving about, even minute changes in the position of the sensor will produce these artefacts.
+One of the challenges of optical heart rate tracking is dealing with so-called motion artifacts.
+If you’re sitting still, the measurements contain very few motion artifacts but if you’re moving about, even minute changes in the position of the sensor will produce these artifacts.

 How we design the form factor of the sensor or sports watch (weight, size…) is one part of the solution, while the way the Polar proprietary OHR algorithm interprets the raw data it gets from the sensor is another.

 In many sports, we have now reached a level of precision so that the accuracy of optical heart rate tracking doesn’t have to be the deciding factor when you’re considering which solution is right for you.

 Optical heart rate tracking is different from, but not inferior to chest-strap based heart rate measurement.
 They both have their advantages and disadvantages and we encourage you to use whichever method suits your goal for the day.

 The small and handy Polar OH1 is your companion in entering the world of heart rate training.
 It helps you to train smarter, not harder.

 Starting from 79,90 € / $79,90

 POLAR OH1 OPTICAL HEART RATE SENSOR IN A NUTSHELL